lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 The default value can be overridden globally for all the jobs as well as for jobs running specific tasks.
-For example, including the lines below in your BPS config will result in all jobs having 4 GiB of memory during their execution *except* jobs running ``skyCorr`` task that will be able to use up to 8 GiB of RAM as task specific setting takes precedence over the global one if both are present in your BPS config.
+For example, including the lines below in your BPS config will result in all jobs having 4 GiB of memory during their execution *except* jobs running ``skyCorr`` task will be able to use up to 8 GiB of RAM as task-specific setting takes precedence over the global one if both are present in your BPS config.

 .. code-block::